ladvocat/netstat_analyser/README.md

 # netstat_analyser
-This project aims facilitate the analysis of netstat output and identify the user's connections through whois lookups.
+This project aims to facilitate the analysis of netstat output and identify the user's connections through whois lookups.